Technical sheet

 It is extremely important to pay attention to a qualified integrity test on a conductive substrate.
 The subsequent installation of additional layers in the form of XPS polystyrene will make any simple and affordable leak detection impossible.
 The incorporation of the CONTROFOIL conductive layer will ensure perfect conditions for integrity control, e.g. by HVET spark test.

-Single-skin flat roof with EPS polystyrene
+Flat roof with EPS polystyrene

 The EPS polystyrene layer and the separation geotextile do not ensure the conduction of electric current and thus do not allow the HVET spark test to be performed.

-The incorporation of the CONTROFOIL conductive layer will ensure suitable conditions for the correct performance of the HVET spark test.
+The incorporation of the CONTROFOIL conductive layer will ensure suitable conditions for the correct performance of the HVET test.

-Single-skin flat roof with mineral wool
+Flat roof with mineral wool

-The addition of the CONTROFOIL conductive layer will ensure suitable conditions for the correct performance of the HVET spark test.
+The addition of the CONTROFOIL conductive layer will ensure suitable conditions for the correct performance of the HVET test.

 How to properly install the CONTROFOIL conductive layer?